chrisparnin/ComputingEnvironmentsWorkshop/Baker.md

 *how much memory?* 1024
 *Port for express server?* 9000

+If something goes wrong, and you want to run again, you can switch over to the "local" version of the command, to reinitialized the baker-test directory: `baker --local baker-test/`

 #### Test it out

 This will clone a git repo into the `baker-test` and create a VM to run configured to run the server.
 You can checkout the node server by visiting `192.168.22.22:9000` in your web browser.